codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"Giving is living.
-If you stop wanting to give, there's nothing more to live for." - Audrey Hepburn
+"The best revenge is to be unlike him who performed the injury." - Marcus Aurelius

 <!-- Powered By zenquotes.io -->
 ```